 We were surprised at the emergence of the importance of being cared for (which was part of the theme of being in the right space).
 Our original intention had been to develop an independent, resilient community group that would run autonomously at the end of the study period.
-However, the feeling of being cared for, as well as of not 'having to do anything' other than turn up and participate, was commonly reported as a valued aspect of the programme.
+However, the feeling of being cared for, of not 'having to do anything' other than turn up and participate, was commonly reported as a valued aspect of the programme.
 The participants attributed the friendly, caring and safe environment to the presence of the respiratory nurse (trained in palliative care and community nursing), singing group facilitator and committed helpful volunteer.
-Although the character of the staff alone could be the mechanism for perceived benefits, a previous study, comparing singing group to film club showed an additional benefit from singing group.31
+Although the character of the staff alone could be the mechanism for perceived benefits, a previous study, comparing singing group to film club showed an additional benefit from singing group.[31]

-The theme of being in the 'right space' also encompassed feelings of self-acceptance, non-discrimination, belonging and social cohesion.
-As an accessible, safe, community-based space, it is effectively a Third Space, as described by Oldenburg.39 These are informal, neutral public gathering places, apart from home and work, where people can put aside concerns, enjoy the company of others and build connections.
-Beneficial interventions like singing groups in safe third spaces in the community can be an important part of the management of chronic medical conditions aiming to improve well-being.
+The theme of being in the "right space" also encompassed feelings of self-acceptance, non-discrimination, belonging and social cohesion.
+As an accessible, safe, community-based space it is effectively a Third Space, as described by Oldenberg,.[40]
+These are informal neutral public gathering places, apart from home and work, where people can put aside concerns, enjoy the company of others and build connections.
+Beneficial interventions like singing groups, in safe, third spaces in the community, can be an important part of the management of chronic medical conditions aiming to improve wellbeing.

-Considering how relatively ineffective current pharmacological treatments are for COPD, we should consider safe, sustainable, patient-centred community interventions that might improve well-being and sustain the benefits of pulmonary rehabilitation.
-Interventions such as singing groups can provide more support in a community where otherwise patients with long-term conditions like COPD can feel abandoned.40 The results from this study provide information about singing interventions that can inform future clinical trials.
+Considering how relatively ineffective current pharmacological treatments are for COPD, we should consider safe, sustainable, patient-centred community interventions that might improve wellbeing and sustain the benefits of pulmonary rehabilitation.
+Interventions such as singing groups can provide more support in a community where otherwise patients with long term conditions like COPD can feel abandoned.[41]
+Results from this study provide information about singing interventions that can inform future clinical trials.
 Of particular interest is the possibility of using singing interventions as a way of engaging with people who otherwise decline to participate in traditional pulmonary rehabilitation programmes when it is offered to them.